List of content you will read in this article:

 Function:

-This is the most basic layer, concerned with the physical connection between devices.
+This is the most basic OSI layer, concerned with the physical connection between devices.
 It defines the hardware elements involved, such as cables, switches, and network interface cards.

 Example: